gkazunii/eemix/README.md

    The algorithm supports a wide range of low-rank tensor structures, including CP, Tucker, Tensor Train, their mixtures, and adaptive background terms.
 It handles both sparse and dense tensors with various objective functions, including KL divergence (α = 1.0) and Hellinger distance (α = 0.5).

 5. ✨**Robustness Control via α-Divergence**
    Optimizing the α-divergence enables control over sensitivity to outliers and noise.
-When α → 0 (reverse KL divergence), the algorithm exhibits mass-covering behavior that ignores small outliers; when α = 1 (KL divergence), it shows mode-seeking behavior that focuses on dense regions.
+When α → 0 (reverse KL divergence), the algorithm exhibits mass-covering behavior that ignores small outliers; when α = 1 (KL divergence), it shows mode-seeking behavior.
 This implementation supports 0 < α ≤ 1.

 6. ✨**Convergence Guarantee**
    The objective function is guaranteed to decrease monotonically at each iteration, ensuring convergence.